meltgroup/melt_shared_web_res/_services/network_analysis.md

 Once we have loaded your social data into a [graph database] we can then use algorithms to answer questions like
 -   Who is connected to who and in what way?
 -   Which users are most influential in that they are
-	-   The most active
+	-   The most active?
-	-   The most connected to other users
+	-   The most connected to other users?
-	-   Acting as bridges between disparate groups
+	-   Acting as bridges between disparate groups?
 -    Are there clusters of users (cliques) who are connected mainly to each other?

 This analysis works best when we use [data visualisation] to visually display the networks and highlight the patterns.